naisha-weewoo/NESA_Course_Specifications_Linear_Regression/README.md

 ### 2.3 Model Training

 1. The [Raw Demonstration](/2.Model_Development/2.3.Model_Training/2.3.1.raw_course_specification.ipynb) of the course specification provides a direct application (after debugging) of each step of the algorithm.

+   > [!Note]
+   > There are some variations from the NESA course specifications to address syntax errors, missing methods and readability.

 2. The [Graphical Demonstration](/2.Model_Development/2.3.Model_Training/2.3.2.graphical_course_specification.ipynb) of the course specifications provides graphs visualising each step of the algorithm.
 3. The [CSV Demonstration](/2.Model_Development/2.3.Model_Training/2.3.3.CSV_course_specification.ipynb) of the course specifications uses a CSV upload of the data so larger model training data sets can be used.
 4. The [SQL Demonstration](/2.Model_Development/2.3.Model_Training/2.3.4.SQL_course_specification.ipynb) of the course specifications imports the data from a SQL database so the data can be managed in a database.